tech-explorer-riyaaa/No-code-survey-bot/README.md

 Check out the deployed survey bot [here](#insert_deployed_link).

 ## Hackathon
 Created during the Castor Hackathon, this project adds a playful touch to automated surveys.
-Explore our [Devfolio page]([#insert_devfolio_link](https://devfolio.co/projects/prismiebot-b64d)) for more details.
+Explore our [Devfolio page]([https://devfolio.co/projects/prismiebot-b64d]) for more details.

-Enjoy the experience! 🚀

-## Hackathon
-Created during the Castor Hackathon, this project adds a playful touch to automated surveys.
-Join us in the fun journey of exploration!

 Enjoy the experience! 🚀